 Cancers of the blood (hematologic malignancies) affect the bone marrow, blood cells, lymph nodes and other parts of the lymphatic system.
 Malignancies in the blood interfere with normal blood cell production or function.
 As the cancer cells multiply, they stop your blood from performing essential functions such as fighting off infection.

 Decades of scientific research and clinical trials have led to more effective treatments and better outcomes for the more than 150,000 people diagnosed with blood cancers each year.
 At the University of Chicago Medicine, we’re at the forefront of leading-edge research, the latest clinical trials and the newest treatments for leukemia, lymphoma and multiple myeloma.
+Our patients have access to advanced treatments not available at most medical centers, such as stem cell transplantation and CAR T-cell therapy, a treatment that supercharges a patient's T cells to recognize and destroy cancer cells.

 Offering the Most Advanced Care for Blood Cancers